Choosing the best

 For the professional finished look, we use a mini belt sander by Bosch.
 Small - yet very powerful - it gets right into the corners, removing old paint, adhesives or bitumen with ease.

 The Numatic woodworker and Clarke are orbital sanding machines – for fine finishing and sanding between the various coats of sealant.

-Their high speed, compact action produces a smooth, scratch free surface.
-While a unique skirting system and large vacuum fan ensures a dust free operation.
+Their high speed, compact action produces a smooth, scratch-free surface.
+While a unique skirting system and large vacuum fan ensure a dust-free operation.

 We also use these machines for wood deck sanding.